OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

 The `@ViewDocuments` annotation will retrieve all the documents contained in the view or folder, in entry order, while `@ViewEntries` will read only the entry data.
 The latter is potentially much faster, but does not provide full access to the underlying documents.
 Rich-text items are not available, for example, though view columns are accessible by programmatic name (e.g. `$3`).
-The `org.openntf.xsp.nosql.mapping.extension.ViewQuery` type can be used programmatically to define a query on the view data.
+The `org.openntf.xsp.jakarta.nosql.mapping.extension.ViewQuery` type can be used programmatically to define a query on the view data.
 For example, in a REST service finding a person entry by the last-name key from the view:

 ```java
 @Path("byViewKey/{lastName}")